EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 To see the SQL statements used to create the database, see [database_creation](database_creation)
 *These statements were provided alongside the database.*
-# Tools Used

-- **SQL:**  Used to query the dataset.
-- **PostgreSQL:** The chosen database management system.
-- **Visual Studio Code:** Used to write my SQL queries.
-Connected to my PostgreSQL database using the SQLTools extension.
-- **Git & GitHub:** Used to document and share my SQL queries and analysis.

 # Analysis